Kitty Chiller: Sports administration career

-Another role occupied by Chiller is the President of Oceania Gymnastics Union, yet she is permitted to perform this function in limited capacity due to current sanctions from International Gymnastics Federation prohibiting her from formally representing the FIG or the OGU (i.e. making speeches, awarding prizes or any other act of ceremonial representation) in connection with any gymnastics competition on the FIG calendar for a period of 2 years.
+Another role occupied by Chiller was the President of Oceania Gymnastics Union.
+After July 2022 she stayed in the role for 9 months being permitted to perform this function in limited capacity due to current sanctions from International Gymnastics Federation prohibiting her from formally representing the FIG or the OGU (i.e. making speeches, awarding prizes or any other act of ceremonial representation) in connection with any gymnastics competition on the FIG calendar for a period of 2 years.
+In March 2023 Chiller stepped down from her presidency role at OGU and executive committee role at FIG.

 Scandals

 Nick Kyrgios

-Chiller has publicly questioned the world No.20's position in the Olympic team, which has angered the 21-year-old who has made a conscious effort to try to clean up his image after a drama-plagued opening to his career.
+Chiller has publicly questioned the world No. 20's position in the Olympic team, which has angered the 21-year-old who has made a conscious effort to try to clean up his image after a drama-plagued opening to his career.
 At the heart of frustrations is Chiller's comments just over a week ago in which she put Kyrgios in the same category as the recently under fire Tomic.

 In her latest comments, Chiller declared on Friday: "Kyrgios doesn't really understand what it means to be an Australian Olympian".

 Chiller's comments have been deemed by some as uninformed given she has not met or spoken to Kyrgios or his team.
 However, she continues to hang the axe over the controversial athlete's head.

+In January 2024 Nick Kyrgios suggested that due to his treatment by AOC and particularly Kitty Chiller he would not represent Australia at the 2024 Summer Olympics.
+Kyrgios stated:

+"“The way I was treated by the Australian Olympic Committee and former chef de mission Kitty Chiller will never be forgotten."

 Sanctions from Gymnastics Ethics Foundation

 Chiller has been sanctioned for her role in “judging irregularities” at an Olympic qualification event in 2021 and banned from representing international gymnastic bodies for two years.
 During the event two insufficiently qualified Superior Jury made changes to scores that resulted in change of ranking in Olympic qualification.
 The event was riddled with technical and behavioural breaches.
-Ms Kitty Chiller was, at the time of the relevant facts, a GA (Gymnastics Australia), OGU (Oceania Gymnastics Union) and FIG (International Gymnastics Federation) official.
-Ms Chiller, in her capacity of President of the OGU and CEO of GA, breached FIG General Judges’ Rules and FIG Code of Discipline.
+Chiller was, at the time of the relevant facts, a GA (Gymnastics Australia), OGU (Oceania Gymnastics Union) and FIG (International Gymnastics Federation) official.
+Chiller, in her capacity of President of the OGU and CEO of GA, breached FIG General Judges’ Rules and FIG Code of Discipline.
 She further breached her general duty of diligence and care enshrined in FIG Code of Ethics and FIG Statutes as described above.
-During the disciplinary proceedings Kitty Chiller was found by the Gymnastics Ethics Foundation (GEF) to have provided a false sworn statement to the Court of Arbitration for Sport about her role in a judging controversy at a qualifying event for the Tokyo Olympics.
+During the disciplinary proceedings Chiller was found by the Gymnastics Ethics Foundation (GEF) to have provided a false sworn statement to the Court of Arbitration for Sport about her role in a judging controversy at a qualifying event for the Tokyo Olympics.